 Bloxham is a Christian foundation school.
 As such we value kindness and compassion, and we teach pupils the value of contributing to their community.
 Through our well-supported service programme pupils volunteer at food banks, care homes and local primary schools each week, giving them a lasting experience of making a difference.
 One such relationship led to a beautiful collaboration, which saw a design technology A-level pupil dedicate his examined project to a local hospice.
 Working to the hospice director’s brief, the pupil designed and made symbols, features and artefacts to enable the hospice chapel to become a multi-faith place for worship and reflection.
 Now installed, they are having a moving effect on the hospice’s community.
 They have also shown our pupil, and indeed the whole school community, the impact they can have when they give something back.

-We choose an annual charity to focus fundraising efforts on and have recently chosen to support Mary’s Meals.
+Each year we choose a charity to focus fundraising efforts on and we have recently chosen to support Mary’s Meals.
 This international charity which provides life-changing meals to some of the world’s poorest children every day they are in school.
-Fundraising challenges included hikes up Scafell Pike and Ben Nevis, the Long Walk to Longleat (in flipflops, in the case of one pupil!) and cake and clothing sales.
+Fundraising challenges included hikes up Scafell Pike and Ben Nevis, the Long Walk to Longleat (in flip-flops, in the case of one pupil!) and cake and clothing sales.
 Experiences such as these also show children the importance of teamwork and determination.
-They teach them to look beyond themselves, to appreciate their good fortunate and to help those with less.
+They teach them to look beyond themselves, to appreciate their good fortune and to help those with less.

 Perhaps most importantly, boarding environments teach pupils the importance of tolerance and respect, how to work together to achieve their goals and how to live harmoniously with others.
 Boarders learn to invest in their community, realise their actions have consequences and learn to take responsibility.
 This blend of education helps them grow into happy, well-adjusted young people, with the values and strength of character to do something good with their lives.

 Subscribe / latest articles and news from our schools